top of page

 • Play all notes staccato, except those with no dampers (upper 15-20 notes).
 Do all notes cut off cleanly?
 If some buzz or continue ringing, dampers may need regulating or replacing.

-• Make sure dampers move together when right pedal is depressed.
+• Make sure dampers move together when the right pedal is depressed.

 • Check repetition on several keys by playing a key rapidly with alternating hands while depressing the right pedal.